Would you like to sell your photos online and make some handy extra cash?

 The royalty structure on iStockphoto is 15%, but you could make up to 45% for exclusive pictures when your ranking is high.
 This being said, its rates of pay are very low and depend on the buyers, so you may not get anything for web resolution photos.
 This site is probably only good to look at when you can sell high resolution photos of very good quality.

 Photographers Direct give you 80% commission, and there is no set price for each photograph.
 Buyers contact photographers direct to discuss a price.
 This makes the process less automatic, but has the benefit of putting you in touch with buyers.
 This website does not accept photographers who also sell on microstock sites.

 Alamy supplies a high-end market of editorial, advertising and publishing companies, so it’s safe to say anything you submit has to be high quality that follows their submission guidelines strictly.
 If you do, you have the potential to earn 65% commission.
 Their prices begin with £35 for a web resolution royalty-free photo, and up to £230 for the highest resolution royalty-free picture.
 Exclusive pictures command a slightly higher selling price.

-As an additional option, consider displaying your pictures on Flickr.com.
-Sometimes picture editors browse this site for alternatives to stock photos.
+If all else fails, it is also worth considering displaying your pictures on Instagram as sometimes picture editors browse this site for alternatives to stock photos.
 Say in your profile that you would like to sell your photographs, and offer contact details.

 How much can I earn?

 Got any picture-perfect money spinners?
-Tell us on Facebook
+Tell us about it in the comments below.